HydroOne

 My contribution

-I translated complex service content into clearer page patterns.
+I translated complex service content into task-led page patterns.

-The work focused on modular hierarchy, responsive structure, navigation clarity, and repeatable sections for long-form utility journeys.
+The work focused on modular hierarchy, responsive structure, navigation logic, and repeatable sections for long-form utility journeys.

 Utility tasks need a visible next step.